CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

   <ol>
     <ul>
       <p><br>
-  I create a model for tracking Accomplishments with an objects manager for accessing the database, Create a model form that will include any inputs the user needs to make, add a views function that renders the an html create page and utilizes the model form to save the collection item to the database.
+  I create a model for tracking Accomplishments with an objects manager for accessing the database, created a model form that will include any inputs the user needs to make, add a views function that renders the an html create page and utilizes the model form to save the collection item to the database.
       </p>
       <li> Model-
 https://github.com/CodeHappy01/Live-Projects-for-The-Tech-Academy/blob/6a11c4e71f0661360b7deb38fe4b2f0ff7d3c127/Accomplishment-CookieJar/AccomplishmentTracker/models.py#L4-L17